codedeprived/WebApp-Hire-A-Tutor-For-Free/README.md

 # WebApp-Hire-A-Tutor-For-Free
-# Collaborative Learning Platform

 ## Overview
 This project is a collaborative learning platform where users can post their doubts and get help from other users.
 Users who clear doubts receive points that increase their ranking on the platform.
+The platform offers an easy way to connect users with tutors for hire.

 ## Features
 - User Registration and Profiles
-- Posting Doubts
+- Posting Doubts and Questions
-- Matching Users
+- Matching Users with Tutors
-- Creating Meeting Rooms
+- Creating Meeting Rooms (via Google Meet or Zoom API)
-- Clearing Doubts and Points System
+- Points and Ranking System
+- Managing Hiring and Tutor Approvals

 ## Tech Stack
 - **Frontend:** Angular/React.js, HTML, CSS, JavaScript